canonical/netbox/docs/plugins/development/templates.md

 {% endblock content %}
 ```

-The first line of the template instructs Django to extend the NetBox base template and inject our custom content within its `content` block.
+The first line of the template instructs Django to extend the NetBox base template, and the `block` sections inject our custom content within its `header` and `content` blocks.

 !!! note
     Django renders templates with its own custom [template language](https://docs.djangoproject.com/en/stable/topics/templates/#the-django-template-language).
 This is very similar to Jinja2, however there are some important distinctions of which authors should be aware.
 Be sure to familiarize yourself with Django's template language before attempting to create new templates.